3 Misconceptions About Instructional Coaching

 Misconception #1: Instructional coaching requires an observation-feedback cycle.

-Most instructional coaching cycles depend on observation.
-However, using observation as the basis of coaching is problematic at best, always time-consuming, and ultimately unnecessary.
+Most instructional coaching cycles depend strictly on observations.
+However, using observation as the basis of coaching is problematic, time consuming, and ultimately unnecessary.

-First, it causes undue stress for teachers who really need to feel respect, support, and appreciation.
+First, random observations cause undue stress for teachers who really need to feel respect, support, and appreciation.
 Logistically speaking, it’s a challenge to schedule an observation at a time when the coach will see the facet or strategy that the teacher needs or wants to improve upon and aligns with the coach’s schedule.

 Then, once scheduled, an observation only captures a single, highly variable point in time, subject to such factors as the students in attendance, the time of day, unintended interruptions, technology working, and many other factors.
 Schooling is unpredictable, and being able to accurately predict, schedule, and observe a digestible slice of instruction is tricky at best.
 It also takes so much time to conduct observations that most instructional coaches do not have the capacity to adequately coach everyone.